musikele/musikele.github.io/_posts/2017-10-30-cryptomining-and-websites-how-long-will-be-tolerated.md

 paginate: true
 comments: true
 author: musikele
-title: 'Cryptomining and websites: how long will be tolerated? '
+title: 'Cryptomining and websites: how long will it be tolerated? '
-category: English
 layout: post
 date: 2017-10-24 00:00:00 +0000
-tags: [coinhive, cryptoloot, authedmine, search engines, google]
+tags:
+- coinhive
+- cryptoloot
+- authedmine
+- search engines
+- google
+categories: English
-categories: Italiano
+category: Italiano
 ---
 A lot of stuff has happenend in the crypto-mining world: antiviruses, search engines, private miners, and more.